Install rsync, if it is not already installed on your UNIX or Linux computer from rsync's website: http://rsync.samba.org

 ALL: 127.0.0.1

-You can schedule rsync to run on a regular basis using cron, the standard scheduler for UNIX.
+You can schedule rsync to run on a regular basis using cron.

 With Stunnel version 3